ldmnch/thesis_mds_2026/README.md

 ## Python matching helpers (optional)

 The `python_psm_scripts/` folder contains notebooks and utilities for propensity score matching and control-list workflows.
-This code runs connected to the local PostgreSQL database which contains scraped data from Ecosyste.ms, which can be retrieved following this pipeline.
+This code runs connected to the local PostgreSQL database which contains scraped data from [ecosyste.ms](https://ecosyste.ms/), which can be retrieved following [this pipeline](https://github.com/ldmnch/ecosystems_data_collection/blob/main/README.md).

 Install common Python dependencies: